aicrumb/aicrumb/README.md

 she/xe

-You meed to be forward with me, I have autism.
-I'm also selective mute (relating to the autism).
+You need to be forward with me, I have autism.
+I'm also mute (relating to the autism).
 My preferred method of communication is Twitter DMs.
-I have been working with ML for 8 years.
+I have been "working" (alone, as a full time hobby) with ML for 8 years.

 [blog](https://medium.com/@crumbly) (not really updated frequently, but "big" projects here)